qutip/qutip/doc/guide/dynamics/dynamics-stochastic.rst

     recreated_solution = solver.run_from_experiment(
         rho_0, tlist, stoc_solution.measurements[0],
         e_ops=[H],
-        # The third parameter is a measurement, not Gaussian noise
+        # The third parameter is the measurement, not the Wiener increment
         measurement=True,
     )